devgpt-labs/devgpt/README.md

 ## Help Us Improve!

 As with any new tool, there might be a few bugs in this version.
 We welcome your feedback and bug reports on our Discord channel to help us make DevGPT even better.
+[Our community discord is open to all](https://discord.com/invite/6GFtwzuvtw)

 ## Join Our Community